 The natural comparison is Cin7 Core or Fishbowl — comparable manufacturing/inventory platforms — weigh by which add-ons you'd actually enable and your order volume.
 Decide by which one fits the job above, not by the louder brand.

-My ex-banker filter is simple: does Katana MRP remove a real cost — time, errors, missed revenue — bigger than what it charges?
+The ex-banker filter — the same yardstick on every review (how we review): My ex-banker filter is simple: does Katana MRP remove a real cost — time, errors, missed revenue — bigger than what it charges?
 If the job above is genuinely yours, it's worth a look.
 We never publish fake or “exclusive” prices, so always confirm the current plan on their site.

 Skip it if you're a simple reseller who doesn't manufacture (a plain inventory tool is cheaper), or your volume is too low to justify the add-on-driven real cost.
 Buying a tool to fix a problem you don't have yet just adds cost and another login to manage.